sappho192/a-pile-of-idea/git-commit-msg-generator/README.md

 # Git Commit Message Generator
-It will be possible that program gives user recommended message for current commit as a hint by inspecting changed program codes.
+It will be possible that the program gives the user the recommended message for the current commit as a hint by inspecting changed program codes.